OCA/stock-logistics-orderpoint/sale_stock_mto_as_mts_orderpoint/README.rst

 marked on the product, an orderpoint will be created on the Stock location of the warehouse, with min/max quantities of zero.

-This allows to regenerate procurement according to the procure_recommended_qty using module stock_orderpoint_manual_procurement.

 Finally, orderpoints with min/max quantities of zero will be archived if the MTO route is removed on the product.